interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 7. Lock the *oldVault*'s griefing collateral by calling :ref:`lockCollateral` and passing ``oldVault`` and ``griefingCollateral`` as parameters.

-8. Call the :ref:`increaseToBeRedeemedTokens` function with the ``oldVault`` and the ``btcAmount`` to ensure that the oldVault's tokens cannot be redeemed when a replace procedure is happening.
+8. Call the :ref:`tryIncreaseToBeRedeemedTokens` function with the ``oldVault`` and the ``btcAmount`` to ensure that the oldVault's tokens cannot be redeemed when a replace procedure is happening.

 9. Generate a ``replaceId`` by hashing a random seed, a nonce, and the address of the Requester.